lemlac/mulem/docs/reference.md

 b = 'b'   -- Error: `b` is type-locked to `int`
 ```

 Functions are declared with parentheses (`()`) before the equals sign (`=`).
-The return type can be infered based on the return value, and the types of parameters may be infered based on usage.
+The return type can be inferred based on the return value, and the types of parameters may be inferred based on usage.

 ```mulem
 f(x: int): int = x*x